 When it comes to using the world’s biggest social media platform, Egypt steals the show.
 Out of its over 54 million Internet users as of Feb 14, 2021, more than 48 million own and use a Facebook account.
 This figure beats Nigeria to the second position even though the ‘giant of Africa’ has a much larger internet penetration of 95% or more.

-Are you thinking of visiting or relocating to the African continent soon?
+Thinking of visiting or relocating to Africa soon?
 Here are the top 10 African countries with the fastest and most reliable Internet providers.

 5. South Africa